France backs Poland over Belarus but warns EU row not over

 Morawiecki said he discussed a potential strengthening of sanctions against Belarus with Macron, whose office said he reaffirmed his desire to keep up the pressure on Lukashenko.

+Exiled Belarus opposition leader Svetlana Tsikhanouskaya called for the EU to do more to isolate Lukashenko and ensure that economic sanctions, imposed in July, remain strong.

+"Let us be firm," she told the European Parliament in Strasbourg.
+"We must not let lobbyists block the necessary sanctions.
+Let's close all remaining loopholes."

-The EU hit Belarus with sanctions after Lukashenko's violent crackdown on protests against his disputed re-election last year, and Brussels earlier this month agreed to expand those in response to the border crisis.
+The EU hit Belarus with sanctions after Lukashenko's violent crackdown on protests against his disputed re-election last year.
+Diplomats say the latest package of sanctions agreed in response to the border crisis should be approved and adopted in early December, with a working deadline of Dec.
+2.

 As the Polish Border Guard reported more attempts by migrants to force their way across the border, Warsaw's concern, shared by its neighbours, is that the months-long tensions could escalate into a wider, regional conflict.